kubeflow/community/wg-manifests/charter.md

 ### Manifests WG Lead Requirements

-The requirements for someone to be a Lead come from the processes and work required to be done in this repo.
-The main goal with having multiple Leads is to ensure that in case there's an absence of one of the Leads the rest will be able to ensure the established processes and the health of the repo will be preserved.
+The requirements for someone to be a Lead come from the processes and work required to be done in this repository.
+The main goal with having multiple Leads is to ensure that in case there's an absence of one of the Leads the rest will be able to ensure the established processes and the health of the repository will be preserved.

-With the above the main pillars of work and responsibilities that we've seen for this repo throughout the years are the following:
+With the above the main pillars of work and responsibilities that we've seen for this repository throughout the years are the following:
-1. Being involved with the release team, since the [release process](https://github.com/kubeflow/community/tree/master/releases) is tightly intertwined with the manifests repo
+1. Being involved with the release team, since the [release process](https://github.com/kubeflow/community/tree/master/releases) is tightly intertwined with the manifests/platform repository
-2. Testing methodologies (GitHub Actions, E2E testing with AWS resources etc)
+2. Testing methodologies (GitHub Actions)
-3. Processes regarding the [contrib/addon](https://github.com/kubeflow/manifests/blob/master/contrib) components
+3. Processes regarding the [experimental](https://github.com/kubeflow/manifests/blob/master/experimental) components
-4. [Common manifests](https://github.com/kubeflow/manifests/tree/master/common)  maintained by Manifests WG (Istio, Knative, Cert Manager etc)
+4. [Platform manifests](https://github.com/kubeflow/manifests/tree/master/common) maintained irectly by Manifests WG (Istio, Knative, Cert Manager etc.)
 5. Community and health of the project

 Root approvers, or Manifests WG Leads, are expected to have expertise and be able